-With listening skills tested in 15 states, Listenwise stories and quizzes provide practice and instructional support in helping students master the Evidence Statements of Claim #3 on the SBAC along with meeting the CCSS Listening and Speaking Standards.
+With listening skills tested in 22 states, Listenwise podcast lessons and quizzes provide practice and instructional support in helping students master the Evidence Statements of Claim #3 on the SBAC along with meeting the CCSS Listening and Speaking Standards.
 An alignment of these components with Listenwise assessment components is outlined in the chart below.

 Smarter Balanced Assessment Consortium Claims